jackson09255921/MarkerLessAR/README.md

 # MarkerLessAR
-Using unity and vuforia to create the small work
+Using unity and vuforia to create the small project.

 Welcome to my AR artwork.<br>
 Since the previous version of directory is broken, there is only apk. file can work.
 Thus, I just put it on github.<br>